jymoon0613/paper/README.md

-Repository for Paper Review and Paper Work
+Repository for Daily Paper Review

-- [x] Make a repository
-- [ ] Update previous paper reviews